-All The Reasons Having A Dog Is Better Than Going To Therapy
+Why Having a Dog Is Better Than Therapy

 I am the proud owner of two dogs, for two reasons: